tuist/tuist/projects/docs/docs/guides/third-party-dependencies.md

 4. Add `import ProjectDescription` on the top of file.
 5. Define your dependencies.

-Example of project structure with added `Depedencies.swift` manifest file:
+Example of project structure with added `Dependencies.swift` manifest file:

 ```bash
 AwesomeProject